 Observe the crowd control markers.
 You must stay at least 15 meters away from the dressage arenas.
 For your own safety and that of the riders, stay behind marked barriers and ropes and keep clear of the area around each cross-country fence.
 Crossing the cross-country course is permitted at designated crossing points, but always make sure that a horse is not coming and heed instructions from the crossing guards.

 Be considerate of the site.
 Please use trash receptacles and respect the roped botanical areas.

 Horses always have the right of way.
 Horses and riders are participating in a very demanding sport and will be moving at high speeds across the park.
 A rider is not responsible for avoiding collisions with spectators.
 It is your responsibility to stay out of the way of horse and rider.
 Always look both ways before moving and stay alert for directions from mounted stewards, fence stewards and fence judges.

 Be still when in the line of sight of an approaching horse.
 Sudden movements of umbrellas, strollers or a crowd can be distracting to horses.
 An innocent movement can affect the outcome of the competition or result in an accident.
 Horses startle easily and are frightened of things they don’t recognize.

 Do not assist a competitor during dressage or jumping competition.
 Providing assistance to a rider during competition, whether solicited or not, is FORBIDDEN under penalty of the competitor’s elimination.
 Shouting instructions and giving directions during a dressage or jumping test is considered unauthorized assistance.

-Do not hesitate to ask questions of volunteers and officials.
-If you are unsure of any of the rules or just have general questions about the competition the RHHT staff will be happy to assist you.
+Please ask questions of Red Hills volunteers.
+If you are unsure of any of the rules or just have general questions about the competition, the RHHT staff will be happy to assist you.